Nos: Book of the Resurrection: Publication and illustrations

+The book was published in Spanish in 1980, in a 203 page edition by Editorial Kier in Buenos Aires.
 The book was published in English by Routledge & Kegan Paul in 1984 (ISBN 0-7100-9828-6, pbk).
 It contains illustrations drawn by Wolfgang vom Schemm.
 In it are reproduced lines and poems by Irene Klatt, Omar Cáceres, William Blake, Hölderlin, Rilke, Shelley, D. H. Lawrence, Rabindranath Tagore, Leopardi, Virgil, and Ezra Pound's translation of poems of the troubadour Bertran de Born.